Henry Morgentaler: Death threats, assaults, and bombings

 There were many instances of anti-abortion violence against Morgentaler, his staff, his patients, and his colleagues.
 Anti-abortion violence is described by the Canadian Security Intelligence Service as single-issue terrorism.
 Death threats against Morgentaler were frequent.
-In the 1980s, a reporter said that the stack of death threats for a single month was six inches thick.
-In 1983 a man attacked him with garden shears outside of his Toronto abortion clinic.
-Judy Rebick blocked the attack and Morgentaler remained unharmed.
-Augusto Dantas was charged with assault and with possession of a weapon dangerous to the public good.
-On July 29, 1983, protesters attempted to firebomb his clinic; the clinic suffered only minor damage, but the neighbouring Toronto Women's Bookstore was nearly destroyed.
+In the 1980s, a reporter said that the stack of death threats for a single month was six inches (roughly 15 cm) thick.

-In May 1992, the Morgentaler Clinic on Harbord Street in Toronto was firebombed during the night by two people (caught on security camera) using gasoline as fuel and a firework to set off the explosion.
+In May 1992, the Morgentaler Clinic on Harbord Street in Toronto was firebombed during the night by two people (caught on security camera), using gasoline as fuel and a firework to set off the explosion.
 The next day, clinic management announced that the firebombing failed to prevent any abortions since all scheduled abortions were carried out in alternative locations.
 No one was hurt but the building had to be demolished.
 The Women's Bookstore next door was also damaged.
 As a result of the arson, the Ontario government decided to spend $420,000 on improved security for abortion clinics.
 At the time, all four free-standing clinics in Ontario were in Toronto.
 The government wanted to gather information about activities by anti-abortion sympathizers; at the time, law enforcement agencies in Canada did not collect statistics about harassment and violence against abortion providers, their clinics, or their clients.

+In 1983 a man attacked Morgentaler with garden shears outside of his Toronto abortion clinic.
+Judy Rebick blocked the attack and Morgentaler remained unharmed.
+Augusto Dantas was charged with assault and with possession of a weapon dangerous to the public good.
+On July 29, 1983, protesters firebombed his clinic again; the clinic suffered only minor damage, but the neighbouring Toronto Women's Bookstore was nearly destroyed.

 After sniper attacks on other doctors such as Garson Romalis and Hugh Short, abortion providers in Canada were aware that their own lives could be in danger from anti-abortion assassins with high-powered rifles.

-The murder of Doctor Barnett Slepian in Buffalo on October 23, 1998, also by a high-powered rifle, reinforced the threats.
+The murder of Barnett Slepian in Buffalo on October 23, 1998, also by a high-powered rifle, reinforced the threats.
 Abortion doctors wore bullet-proof vests and pulled their curtains to prevent assassins from shooting into their homes.
 Morgentaler was quoted as saying, "I know of anecdotal evidence that some doctors are considering that they might not be able to continue.
 It's a very bad situation."
 He said that he would go on performing abortions.
-Morgentaler believed that the attacker was an American and that the attacks were an unwanted byproduct of the vitriolic, religiously fueled abortion battle in the United States.
+Morgentaler believed that the attacker was an American and that the attacks were an unwanted byproduct of the vitriolic, religiously fuelled abortion battle in the United States.
 He stated, "In Canada, you have fewer religious fanatics, there is much less violence in Canada and it's a much more tolerant society."

 In response to the stabbing of Garson Romalis in 2000, Morgentaler said that some doctors in Ontario, New Brunswick, and Newfoundland had stopped doing abortions.
 "For years, we have been living in the shadow of the doctors being killed", said Morgentaler.
 "This violence is a sign of frustration, rage and moral bankruptcy in the anti-abortion movement."